pryv/dev-site/Activity.md

 * 400 (bad request), id `INVALID_EVENT`: The event is not a state change event.
 * 400 (bad request), id `INVALID_TIME`: TODO (start, end)
 * 400 (bad request), id `EVENTS_OVERLAP`: TODO (list of unspecified overlapped event ids, or "too many" if more than 10)

+### DELETE `/<channel id>/events/<id>`

+Irreversibly deletes the event.
+If the deleted event is a state change event, this will cause the previously active state to remain active.

 ### POST `/<channel id>/events/batch`